 Virtually Maintenance - Free

-Millboard decking contains no timber, or plastic!
+Millboard composite decking contains no timber, or plastic!
 It's totally non-porous - meaning it doesn't absorb moisture and is more stable than traditional decking or composites, & is highly stain resistant, spills won't penetrate the surface!

 No Mould, No Rot